kostaspanagias/drep/profile/profile.md

 * **Ecosystem Growth**: Supporting proposals that contribute to the healthy expansion of the Cardano network.

-* **Long-Term Vision**: Focusing on medium & long-term benefits over short-term "gains", in line with Cardano's development philosophy of: "steady wins the race" appoach.
+* **Long-Term Vision**: Focusing on medium & long-term benefits over short-term "gains", in line with Cardano's development philosophy of: "steady wins the race" approach.

 * **Sustainable & Justifiable Treasury Spending**: ensuring funds are spend responsibly and only for initiatives that collectively enhance the Cardano ecosystem.